 With the Missouri River flooding in 2011, there has been renewed interest in buy-outs along the Missouri River.
 In 2012, the District entered into an agreement with Sarpy County and the City of Bellevue to purchase 38 properties in the Elbow Bend and Iske Place neighborhoods.
 In 2012, a Hazard Mitigation Grant application was submitted to FEMA, and an application for Nebraska Environmental Trust assistance was also submitted.
-In 2013, both the Hazard Mitigation Grant application Grant Trust Fund application were approved.
+In 2013, both the Hazard Mitigation Grant application and the Nebraska Environmental Trust Fund application were approved.
 The District purchased all structures in the Iske Place neighborhood, along with three other structure as part of this project.
 Through an interlocal agreement with the Village of Arlington, the District applied for and was awarded a Flood Mitigation Assistance Grant from FEMA to purchase two properties in the Village that have experienced repeated flooding.
-The buy-outs in Arlington are anticipated to be completed in 2018.
+The buy-outs in Arlington are anticipated to be completed in 2019.

-Within the next five years, the District will continue to seek funding to aid in the purchase of residences located in the floodway, work with the City of Omaha to purchase residences along Cole Creek, and work with Douglas County and the City of Omaha to prepare a flood mitigation plan in the King Lake area along the Elkhorn River.
+Within the next five years, the District will continue to seek funding to aid in the purchase of residences located in the floodway, and work with Douglas County and the City of Omaha to prepare a flood mitigation plan in the King Lake area along the Elkhorn River.